johnkerl/miller/docs6/docs/manpage.md

 	 This is an immediate print to the specified file (except for pprint format which of course waits until the end of the input stream to format all output).

-	 The > and >> are for write and append, as in the shell, but (as with awk) the file-overwrite for > is on first write, not per record.
+	 The &gt; and &gt;&gt; are for write and append, as in the shell, but (as with awk) the file-overwrite for &gt; is on first write, not per record.
 The | is for piping to a process which will process the data.
-There will be one open file for each distinct file name (for > and >>) or one subordinate process for each distinct value of the piped-to command (for |).
+There will be one open file for each distinct file name (for &gt; and &gt;&gt;) or one subordinate process for each distinct value of the piped-to command (for |).
 Output-formatting flags are taken from the main command line.